Matt Medved: Spin

 In December 2018, Medved was named editor-in-chief of Spin.
 During his tenure, artists like Billie Eilish, Ty Dolla $ign, Charli XCX and Avicii graced the publication's cover.
 Medved exited with the title's sale to private equity in 2020.

 Modern Luxury

-In August 2020, Medved was named senior vice president of content at lifestyle publisher Modern Luxury, whose titles include Ocean Drive, Hamptons, Gotham, LA Confidential, Aspen, Boston Common, Philadelphia Style, Chicago Social, San Francisco, Vegas and more.
+In August 2020, Medved was named senior vice president of content at lifestyle publisher Modern Luxury, whose titles include Ocean Drive, Hamptons, Gotham, LA Confidential, Aspen, Boston Common, Philadelphia Style, Chicago Social, San Francisco, Vegas and others.

 Now Media

-In January 2021, Medved co-founded web3 digital media company nft now with Alejandro Navia and Sam Hysell.
+In January 2021, Medved co-founded web3 digital media company Now Media with Alejandro Navia and Sam Hysell.

-In December 2021, nft now partnered with Christie's on an exhibition titled "The Gateway" during Art Basel Miami and co-curated the major auction house's sale that closed at $3.6 million.
+In December 2021, Now Media partnered with Christie's on an exhibition titled "The Gateway" during Art Basel Miami and co-curated the major auction house's sale that closed at $3.6 million.

-In October 2023, the company announced its evolution to Now Media.
 In December 2023, Now Media brought Gateway Miami to the Faena Forum.

 In February 2024, Now Media deployed its Sovereignty content tool suite on the Base blockchain to help combat misinformation with onchain content authentication.